Robjects-Pi/Pi-Logger/autorun/systemd/check_service_runs/README.md

-Certainly!
-To create a record of when the `pi-logger.service` runs, we'll modify the systemd service file to log its start and stop times.
-We'll also create a separate script to view these logs.
-Here's how we can do this:

 1. First, let's modify the `pi-logger.service` file to log its activity.
 2. Then, we'll create a new script to easily view these logs.